Tweets in Time of Conflict: A Public Dataset Tracking the Twitter Discourse on the War Between Ukraine and Russia: Data Access Modalities

 \subsubsection{Language Distribution}

-Twitter automatically attempts to tag each tweet with its language ISO, and includes the found ISO in a tweet's metadata.
+Twitter automatically attempts to tag each tweet with its language ISO and includes the found ISO in a tweet's metadata.
 When we investigate the language distribution of the tweets, we find that English is the predominant language that is identified.
 This aligns with our expectations, as most of the keywords that we were initially tracking were all in English.
 When we added keywords in the Ukrainian and Russian languages on March 1, 2022, we saw a significant increase in the percentage of Ukrainian and Russian tweets in our dataset.
+We notice that the volume of tweets we collect initially averages over 4 million tweets collected each day, which we attribute to Twitter limiting the number of tweets we can collect due to high tweet volume~\cite{osome2022}; however, we see a gradual decline in the volume of tweets we collect as the Ukraine-Russia war continued to rage on.

-We also observe fluctuations in the volume of tweets in English, Ukrainian and Russian, which match the circadian patterns of the countries that predominantly speak that language and have a presence on Twitter.
-The English tweet volumes see an increase during the general waking hours that follow United States time zones.
-This corroborates our finding, that we discuss later in this paper, that most tweets originate from the United States; Russian and Ukrainian tweets follow similar activity patterns, as Ukraine and Russia are in similar time zones.
+We also observe fluctuations in the volume of tweets posted in English, Ukrainian, and Russian, which, on an hourly granularity, matches the circadian patterns of the countries that predominantly speak that language and have a presence on Twitter.
+The English tweet volumes see an increase during general waking hours that follow United States time zones.
+This corroborates our finding, which we discuss later in this paper, that most tweets originate from the United States; Russian and Ukrainian tweets follow similar activity patterns, as Ukraine and Russia are in similar time zones.

+Our data also shows that spikes of tweets in a particular language generally occur alongside major real-world events.
+When we examine the percentage of tweets that are written in Ukrainian and Russian, in general, Russian tweets make up a slightly larger percentage of the total number of tweets we collected on any given day.
+However, there are several instances where Ukrainian tweets outnumber Russian tweets.
+For example, on August 24, 2022, Ukrainians celebrated their independence day, which correlates with the increased percentage of Ukrainian tweets on that day (\textit{cf.} Figure~\ref{fig:lang}, bottom)~\cite{hayda_2022,john_kesaieva_2022}.